letsago/Data-Structures/FindFilms/README.md

 ### Directories
 * /server
     * Setup code for Flask deployment
     * Contains production and test databases
+    * Launches app
     * /scrapers
         * Runs all the web scrapers that extracts all the relevant data and inserts the data into the database
         * Contains functions to initialize and update production database